Code-Institute-Submissions/stroemlind-esart_JulyResub/README.md

 * Add the functionality for users to be able to delete their registered accounts.

+* Sending emails is another feature left to implement in the future.
+The user doesn't get an email when registering to the site or an email confirmation about a purchase.
+Sending an email is a great way to enhance the users' overall experience of visiting the web application and shop.

+* I am aware of the error and warning shown during payment steps.
+The javaScript code for the handle stripe submits payment is written by following the Code Institute Boutique Ado walkthrough guide and stripe documentation steps.
+I am also aware that there can be improvements to the overall code regarding stripe, adding more variables and actions to make it more secure and enhance the user's overall experience.

 ## Technologies Used
 These are the following technologies and packages used to develop this project: